rascalmicro/rascal-www/_static/project-light-blades.markdown

 ### Persistent connection to an external server ###

 The second innovative step of the Rascal's use in Color Commons is that it's operating on the Greenway's public wifi network.
 Quite sensibly, the Greenway's firewall protects computers on their wifi network from the dangers of the public internet, but this also prevents the Rascal from receiving text messages directly.
-To get around this, the Rascal makes an encrypted connection to a Rascal Micro server in a datacenter in New Jersey.
+To get around this, the Rascal makes an encrypted connection to a generic Linux server in a datacenter in New Jersey.
 This server listens to the public internet for new messages and sends them to the Rascal when they arrive.
 The encryption isn't actually necessary in this application, but it does prevent other devices on the network from hijacking the connection to the Rascal.

 This kind of connection can be useful for all sorts of interactive work.
 Normally, most internet connections, like the cable or DSL modem in your house, have a built-in firewall that protects your computer from crap on the internet.
 They work by blocking everything but responses to requests that you initiate.
 It's like if you order a pizza from Aaron Burr's Delicious Pizza, and then a few minutes later, a dude shows up outside your house wearing a shirt that says "Aaron Burr's Delicious Pizza", you think, "Ah, that's probably my pizza.
 I'll open the door."
 On the other hand, if you are awoken in the night by a man in a cloak ringing the doorbell, and he's holding a handwritten sign saying "Real cheap pizza", I don't think it would be a good idea to open the door.